Rudolf Nureyev: Illness and final years

 Nureyev tested positive for HIV in 1984, but for several years he denied that anything was wrong with his health.
 However, by the late 1980s his diminished capabilities were becoming obvious.

 Although he petitioned the Soviet government for many years to be allowed to visit his mother, he was not allowed to do so until 1987, when his mother was dying and Mikhail Gorbachev consented to the visit.

 In 1989, he was invited to dance the role of James in La Sylphide with the Mariinsky Ballet at the Mariinsky Theatre in Leningrad.
 The visit gave him the opportunity to see many of the teachers and colleagues he had not seen since his defection.

 Nureyev began a marked decline in the summer of 1991 and entered the final phase of the disease in the spring of 1992.
-In March 1992, living with advanced AIDS, he visited Kazan and appeared as a conductor in front of the audience at Musa Cälil Tatar Academic Opera and Ballet Theater, which now presents the Rudolf Nureyev Festival in Tatarstan.
-Returning to Paris, with a high fever, he was admitted to the hospital Notre Dame du Perpétuel Secours in Levallois-Perret, a suburb northwest of Paris, and was operated on for pericarditis, an inflammation of the membranous sac around the heart.
+In March 1992, living with advanced AIDS, he visited Kazan and appeared as a conductor in front of the audience at Musa Cälil Tatar Academic Opera and Ballet Theatre, which now presents the Rudolf Nureyev Festival in Tatarstan.
+Returning to Paris, with a high fever, he was admitted to the Notre Dame du Perpétuel Secours hospital in Levallois-Perret, a suburb northwest of Paris, and was operated on for pericarditis, an inflammation of the membranous sac around the heart.
 He was determined to recover so that he could fulfill an invitation to conduct Prokofiev's Romeo and Juliet at an American Ballet Theatre benefit on 6 May 1992 at the Metropolitan Opera House in New York.
 He did so and was elated at the reception.

 In July 1992, Nureyev showed renewed signs of pericarditis but declined further treatment.
 His last public appearance was on 8 October 1992, at the premiere at Palais Garnier of a new production of La Bayadère that he choreographed after Marius Petipa for the Paris Opera Ballet.
 Nureyev had managed to obtain a photocopy of Ludwig Minkus' original score when in Russia in 1989.
 The ballet was a personal triumph although the gravity of his condition was evident.
 The French Culture Minister, Jack Lang, presented him that evening on stage with France's highest cultural award, the Commandeur de l'Ordre des Arts et des Lettres.